virmundi/NewDataForManagers/columns.md

 ### In the Cloud

 If you're going to deploy to AWS your opening move is to boot up an m3.large, r3.large or ix.large.
 Any one of these models has local SSDs, 7.5 GB of RAM and decent CPUs.
-The difference between them is end your going to optimize for: memory, CPU or disk.
+The difference between them is bottleneck you're optimizing for: memory, CPU or disk.
 The lower class servers are fine for experimentation and evaluation.
 You don't want walk into production with them though.
 They either lack CPU, physical local disks or memory.

 Keep in mind that AWS local disks are presently transient.
 If the server stops or terminates, you will loose all of the information.
 You will have to pay for EBS backup storage as well as plan backup processes.
 This is some what mitigated by the replication process of a columnar store.
 If you trust that you've got enough nodes to survive a collapse, your data should be fine.
 This is especially true if you put one of your replicas in another region.